ExaScience/elprep/README.md

 * efficient multi-threaded execution
 * operates mainly in-memory, few intermediate files are generated
-* 100% equivalent output to output produced by SAMtools, Picard and GATK for overlapping functionality
+* 100% equivalent output to results produced by other widely used tools
-* compatible with existing tools such as GATK, SAMtools, and Picard
+* compatible with existing tools
 * modular, easy to add and remove pipeline steps

 # Availability

-elPrep is released and distributed as an open-source project under the terms of the GNU Affero General Public License version 3 as published by the Free Software Foundation, with Additional Terms.
+elPrep is released and distributed under a dual-licensing scheme.
+It is released as an open-source project under the terms of the GNU Affero General Public License version 3 as published by the Free Software Foundation, with Additional Terms.
 Please see the file LICENSE.txt for a copy of the GNU Affero Public License and the Additional Terms.
-For inquiries about commercial licensing options contact us via exascience@imec.be.
+For inquiries about the premium licensing option contact us via exascience@imec.be.

 We also provide a download of a precompiled binary.

 ## Binaries

-You can download a precompiled binary of elPrep [here](https://github.com/ExaScience/elprep/releases).
-The release description lists the Go compiler version that was used to create the binary.
+elPrep 5 binaries available soon.

 ## GitHub